 Cleaning Up the Repository

-After uninstalling Visual Studio Code, consider removing the Microsoft repository to avoid unnecessary update checks.
+After uninstalling Visual Studio Code, you might consider removing the Microsoft repository if you do not plan to reinstall VS Code in the future.
+This is an optional step that helps keep your system’s repository list clean and reduces unnecessary checks during system updates.
 Use the following command to delete the repository file:

 sudo rm /etc/yum.repos.d/vscode.repo